Normalisers of parabolic subgroups of Artin--Tits groups and Tits cone intersections: Introduction

-Our second main result is that when $W$ is finite, this short exact sequence recovers \eqref{eq:ses3}: \begin{Theorem} Assume that $W$ is a finite Coxeter group.
-The sequences \eqref{eq:ses3} and \eqref{eq:ses4} are isomorphic.
+Our $K(\pi,1)$ theorem says that, in spherical type, the geometric and algebraic sequences are isomorphic. \begin{Theorem} Assume that $W$ is a finite Coxeter group, and let $x\in \cX_J^\CC$.
+The short exact sequences \eqref{eq:ses3} and \eqref{eq:ses4} are isomorphic.
 In particular, we have the following isomorphisms:

-Moreover, $\cX^\CC_J/N(W,J)$ is a $K(\pi,1)$ space for $N(A,J)$. \end{Theorem} On the one hand, this theorem provides an algebraic description of the fundamental group $\pi_1(\cX^\CC_J,x)$ in terms of the pure Artin--Tits group $P$.
-On the other hand, it shows that the normaliser quotient $N(A,J)$ also has (the quotient of) a complexified hyperplane complement space as its $K(\pi,1)$.
-One obtains from this, for example, that the cohomology of $N(A,J)$ has an explicit presentation in terms of the Orlik--Solomon algebra associated to the hyperplane arrangement.
+Moreover, $\cX^\CC_J/N(W,J)$ (resp. $\cX^\CC_J$) is a $K(\pi,1)$ space for $N(A,J)$ (resp. for $N(P,J)$). \end{Theorem} On the one hand, this theorem provides an algebraic description of the fundamental group of $\cX^\CC_J$ in terms of the pure Artin--Tits group $P$.
+On the other hand, it shows that the normaliser quotient $N(A,J)$ also has a finite CW complex as its $K(\pi,1)$, since $\cX^\CC_J/N(W,J)$ is homotopy equivalent to a finite CW complex; see Remark \ref{rmk:finiteCWcomplex}.